A Note from Nate

 Why Nathan is running

 Nathan grew up around people who did not make a performance out of doing the right thing.
 If something needed to get handled, it got handled.
 If somebody needed help, people showed up.
-That still shapes how he looks at public service.

 “People can tell when someone is really in it for the work.
 That still matters, and it matters a lot in a district like this.”